 Some will argue, while defending the "sighted moon" new month, that scripture defends the method.
 They will cite Genesis 1:14 arguing that the word for "sign", which in Hebrew is "owt", insisting that it implies the sign must be "visible".
 Thus by demanding "owt" means "visible sign", they conclude and insist that the month can't begin by conjunction because a moon in conjunction can't be seen, thus can not be a "sign".
 But this is a dreadful twisting of scripture and a very poor conclusion.
 The Hebrew word "owt" is nowhere limited to mean only "visible sign".
 It means, depending on its context, a "signal, evidence, mark, sign, token" among other uses.
 Since the moon is always visible sometime during each day of the month except when it in its period of conjunction, the very fact that the moon is not visible is a very clear sign!

-Genesis 1:14 says "Let there be lights in the dome of the sky to divide the day from the night; let them be for signs, seasons, days and years".
+Genesis 1:14 says: "Let there be lights in the dome of the sky to divide the day from the night; let them be for signs, seasons, days and years".
 We see no one arguing that the "year" is determined by a "visible" sign!
 Yet no one can "see" the sun pass by the same spot in space that it passed 365.2422 days earlier, but we can still determine a new year has begun!
 And the day itself begins when the sun has set!
 The sun has disappeared!
 It's NOT visible!
 You can no longer "see it", yet the absence of the sun tells you a new day has begun.

-But we don't have anyone saying that can't be a "sign" because you can't see the sun!
+But we don't have anyone saying sunset can't be a "sign" because you can't see the sun!
 So why do they insist that the absence of a visible moon can't be a sign?
 They insist, apparently, because they simply have not thought about the problem and are desperate to "prove" the long-held myth that "this is the way the ancients did it".

 Then there is the problem of the age of the new crescent moon.
-To be visible, the moon must be far enough away from the sun and high enough in the dusk sky to present a visible crescent which is bright enough to be seen in the bright glow of sunset!
+To be visible, the moon must be far enough away from the sun and high enough in the dusk sky to present a visible crescent which is bright enough to be seen in the bright glowing sky of sunset!
 (But if the moon is far enough away from the sun to be seen, does that not automatically mean it is already older than "new"?
 That fact alone should be sufficient to tell the observer that upon sighting a crescent, it only indicates that the month began already!
 But I digress.)

 Some months in fact, from the geographical latitude of the Holy Land, you can see the new crescent when the moon is only about 1 day old, such as in the Spring, when the moon is both high enough and far enough from the sun, while some months you can't spot it till it is over 2 days old, such as in the Fall when the moon is certainly far enough from the sun but is not high enough in the sky to be spotted!
-Would YHWH really want us to use such an unreliable method?
+Would YHWH really expect us to use such an unreliable method?

 Using all the signs

-- Watch for the old moon
+- Watch the old moon

 - Watch for "1st Quarter"